perecdd/Lexical-Analyzer-MiniC/README.md

 Implement the Scanner lexical analyzer class.
 The class constructor must receive a reference to the input stream (istream &stream) and save it in the class field.

 The main method of the lexical analyzer class ``` Token getNextToken();``` it must return the following lexical analysis token at each call.
-The implementation of the function should be based on the scheme of the finite automaton constructed at the lecture (see the diagram of the automaton)Links to an external site..
+The implementation of the function should be based on the scheme of the finite automaton constructed at the lecture [minicautomata.pdf](https://github.com/perecdd/Lexical-Analyzer-MiniC/files/7513357/minicautomata.pdf).

 Upon successful completion of the analysis after the input stream is exhausted, the token [eof] is returned.